Byankap/sql_data_analyst_notes/intro_sql_server.md

 appear after the GROUP BY clause and filters on groups or aggregates

+AGgregating by group.
+Use WHERE for individual rows and HAVING for numeric filter on grouped rows

+Dont use HAVING to filter individual or ungrouped rows —inefficient

+HAVING can only be applied to a numeric column in an aggregate function filter

 Horizontal Partitioning

 splitting tables into subcategories by splitting the rows.